cristian-guerrero/legion-go-tricks/README.md

 At the moment, the following functions work out of the box

-- Screen orientation (fixed in NobaraOS Deck Edition, ChimeraOS 45 unstable, Bazzite OS)
+- Screen orientation (fixed in NobaraOS Deck Edition, ChimeraOS 45 stable, Bazzite OS)
 - suspend-resume functionality
   - suspend quirk: sound often is fuzzy on resume, usually clears up after 30 seconds or so.
     - sometimes using the [Pause Games plugin](https://github.com/popsUlfr/SDH-PauseGames) with `Pause on Suspend` enabled can help with this issue